Dimension Reduction for Large-Scale Federated Data: Statistical Rate and Asymptotic Inference: Additional Applications to Other Statistical Models

-\begin{remark} The proof of Corollary~\ref{col: GMM L small} is deferred to Appendix~\ref{sec: proof col gmm L small}.
-Computation of $\hbSigma_j$ is very similar to Example~\ref{ex: spiked gaussian} as described in Remark~\ref{rmk: col spiked gaussian small L}, and the total computational cost is $O(d(Lp)^2) = o(d^3)$.
-The stronger scaling conditions are the trade-off for higher computational efficiency with less fast sketches. \end{remark} We do not have distributional results for Examples~\ref{ex: SBM} and \ref{ex: missing mat} under the regime $Lp \ll d$.
+We do not have distributional results for Examples~\ref{ex: SBM} and \ref{ex: missing mat} under the regime $Lp \ll d$.
 An intuitive explanation would be that the information contained in each entry is independent for Example~\ref{ex: SBM} and Example~\ref{ex: missing mat}, and when $Lp \ll d$, too much information will be lost from the $d \times d$ graph or matrix.
 In comparison, we can still recover information from Examples~\ref{ex: spiked gaussian} and \ref{ex: GMM} under the regime $Lp \ll d$ due to the correlation structure of the matrix.